ReactiveHTML/rimmel/README.md

 - Support text node and HTML comment sinks
 - Tree-shakeable separation of sources and sinks
 - Support for the EventEmitter type as source and sink
-- TypeScript support
 - Compiled Templates
 - Plugin support
 - RML Security

 ## Web Standards
-There are people trying to make HTML natively support Observables and some discussion is going on at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544)
+There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and [WICG Observable](https://github.com/WICG/observable).

+Rimmel.js intends to align with these efforts as they develop, mature and hopefully standardise.